Diagnosing Device Performance in Rydberg-Ladder Gauge Simulators with Cumulative Probabilities and Filtered Mutual Information: Sources of Error

 \subsection{Rampdown}

-An important aspect of the measurement process is the ramping down of $\Omega$ before measuring.
-It has been observed that a ramping down time of 0.5$\mu$s may be too slow \cite{lower}, but that 0.05$\mu$s should be short enough.
-This is confirmed for 6 rungs in Fig. \ref{rampdownvariation}.
+An important aspect of the measurement process is switching off Rabi frequency $\Omega$ before measurement.
+Ideally the rampdown of the Rabi frequency needs to be instantaneous so that the process can be described by a fully diabatic evolution and thus does not alter the ground state at target Rabi frequency.
+For the range of frequencies we investigated in our study, it has been observed that a ramping down time of $0.5\,\mu$s may be too slow \cite{lower}, whereas $0.05\,\mu$s should be short enough to faithfully recover the target ground state.
+The cumulative distribution plots in Figs. \ref{rampdownvariationA} \& \ref{rampdownvariationB} demonstrate the importance of choosing a fast ramping down of the Rabi frequency for the 6-rung ladder.